 Money time simply refers to those activities that will influence the bottom line of your website.
 This is the time spent on product creation, on launching new features or services (like starting a podcast for example), and website promotion to draw in new traffic, potential leads, clients, and raving fans.
 It’s the innovative, off-your-website stuff you need to do.

 Work time are those website activities you do to keep your site fresh, secure, consistent, and up-to-date.
 Like publishing new content, responding to emails, working with clients, website maintenance, market research, meeting your video/podcast schedule.
 It’s the day to day stuff that keeps the website running and people coming back.

 Whats the right balance between work and money?

-To grow a website on a consistent monthly basis a good ratio to have is roughly 2 hours of money time for every 1 hour of work time.
+To grow a website on a consistent monthly aim for roughly 4 hours of content creation for every 1 hour of website promotion.